 Grilled Pork Tenderloin is a weeknight dinner staple.
 The beer and mustard marinade becomes a glaze for the grilled pork tenderloin and the flavors are out of this world!

 Grilled Pork Tenderloin

 Pork tenderloin is a cut renowned for tenderness.
-There is not a lot of intramuscular fat, which means less of a strong “porky” flavor and it is very easy to overcook.
-For the perfect grilled pork tenderloin, I recommend using a marinade that can infuse flavor into the meat and an internal meat thermometer so it stays moist.
-Cooking tenderloin on the grill over high heat will add a gorgeous caramelized crust on the outside of your meat and the marinade will keep it juicy on the inside.
+There is not a lot of intramuscular fat, which means it has less of a strong “porky” flavor.
+It’s also very easy to overcook.
+For the perfect grilled pork tenderloin, I recommend using a marinade that can infuse flavor into the meat and monitoring temperature with an internal meat thermometer so it stays moist.
+Cooking tenderloin on the grill over high heat will add a gorgeous caramelized crust on the outside of your meat, and the marinade will keep it juicy on the inside.

 Grilled Pork Tenderloin Marinade

 All good marinades have similar components: fat and acid for tenderness and flavor, as well as salt, sugar, and additional seasonings.
 This beer and mustard marinade has all of the right elements with a flavor profile that perfectly complements the pork.
 After combining the ingredients for the marinade, I like to keep it in a zip top bag or covered bowl in the refrigerator.
 You can let your pork marinate for as little as an hour, or up to 8 hours for a stronger flavor profile.

 How to Grill Pork Tenderloin